lmcmahan/DevelopingDataProductsCoursera/README.md

 ==============================

 ## Introduction
-This repository is created for the final project of the 'Developing Data Product' Coursera course.
+This repository is created for the final project of the 'Developing Data Products' Coursera course.
 The repository consists of three final project submission files:
 - ui.R
 - server.R
 - README.md